 Development cooperation with Guinea is focused on the priority area of basic social services and encompasses technical and financial cooperation in the fields of basic education and basic healthcare.
 As part of the basic education programme and to help combat the root causes of migration, Germany is currently also supporting measures to enhance employment prospects for young people in Guinea.

-Other development cooperation projects are designed to promote good governance in the mining sector, step up cooperation with business on public-private partnerships to improve working conditions, boost agriculture by making better use of water resources in the Niger basin, foster effective cooperation between Guinea and Mali on border issues and provide support to human rights organisations.
-There are also a growing number of partnerships between German and Guinean clinics and institutes in the health care sector.
+Other development cooperation fields include the promotion of good governance in the mining sector and of cooperation with the business sector on public-private partnerships to improve working conditions and make better use of water resources in the Niger basin, as well as a project aimed at fostering cooperation between Guinea and Mali on border issues.